What Is The Cost Of Digging Out a Basement in 2023?

 Basement Underpinning vs. Basement Benching

 Underpinning isn’t the only way to dig out a basement.
 Benching or bench pinning is a method of lowering your basement that doesn’t dig out the foundation.
-Instead, the contractor will use “benches” around the perimeter of the basement to marginally increase space.
+Instead, the contractor will use “benches” around the perimeter of the basement to marginally expand the space.
+Finished basements will have a distinct “bench” around the outside, which many people disguise with cabinetry or other storage solutions.

 Is Basement Underpinning Worth It?

-In some places, it makes sense to dig out a basement.
+In some situations, it makes sense to dig out a basement.
 For example, it makes more financial sense to underpin a basement in New York City or Los Angeles than in a small Midwest city.

 Conclusion